 Major Sub Systems of an Electrodynamic Vibration System are:

-An Electrodynamic Shaker converts electrical energy from the Power Amplifier to mechanical vibrations using the principles of electromagnetism as described by Fleming’s Left Hand Rule.
+An Electrodynamic Shaker converts electrical energy from the Power Amplifier to mechanical vibrations using the principles of electromagnetism as described by Maxwell’s Right Hand Rule and Fleming’s Left Hand Rule.

-A Power Amplifier multiplies the output of the Vibration Controller by a fixed gain with great efficiency and feeds it to the Electrodynamic Shaker.
+A Power Amplifier is a Class-D – Full Bridge – Switching Amplifier which multiplies the voltage output of the Vibration Controller by a fixed gain, with great efficiency and high current capability, as required by the Electrodynamic Shaker.

 Horizontal Slip Table